9515391831/AI-Unsupervised/README.md

 The process of grouping data basing on the information found is known as cluster analysis.
 The main goal of cluster analysis is that the objects within a group be similar to one another and different from the objects in other groups.

+# K-Means

+k- Means defines a prototype in terms of a centroid, which is usually the mean of a group of points and is applied to objects in a continuous n-dimensional data.